flutter-rb/flutter-rb/README.md

 ### As local executable

-Add `project_folder/bin` (where `project_folder` is path to project on your machine) to PATH variable.
-Then updated environment and run from Flutter project:
+Add `project_folder/bin` (where `project_folder` is path to project on your machine) to `PATH` variable in your environment.
+Then updated environment and run from a Flutter plugin's project folder:

 ```shell
 local_frb